VietDucNg/Metashape-photogrammetry/README.md

 ![mesh example](/images/14_mesh_animation.gif)

 Selecting *Build Mesh* from the *Workflow* menu, you will be able to chose either Dense cloud or Depth map as the source.
+The code for *Build Mesh* to use in Python API can be found [here](/codes/05_build_mesh.py).

 > [!TIP]
 > Depth maps may lead to better results when dealing with a big number of minor details, but Dense clouds should be used as the source.
 If you decide to use depth maps as the source data, then make sure to enable *Reuse depth maps* to save computational time!